 And, if you don’t want to include the actual documents themselves in your Emergency Binder, then leave detailed notes for where and how to access each important document.

-I’ve included a worksheet in my Emergency Binder for that specific purpose:
+I’ve included a worksheet in my Emergency Binder PDF for that specific purpose.

 Documents Checklist for your Emergency Binder

 Gathering up all of the necessary documents to make an Emergency Binder is probably the most difficult part of the process, so I created a FREE Documents Checklist to help you get started.